TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 **Give your customers the chance to shop carbon neutral**

-South Pole is the number one carbon offset provider worldwide.
-We have been busy making the world a better place since 2006.
+South Pole's e-commerce solution empowers organisations to seize the opportunities climate change presents and to mitigate climate-related risks.
 Download our plug-in to join the movement.

 **What will SouthPole do for my company?**
 * Give your customers the chance to offset their emissions.